 Mayor Daniel L. Bianchi, who hired Monterosso, has declined comment on his status because it is a personnel matter.
 The mayor could not be reached on Thursday regarding the complaint.

 A Pittsfield native, Monterosso returned to the Berkshires from West Virginia, where he had served as the executive director of the West Virginia Association of Rehabilitation Facilities.
-He has 15 years of experience in workforce development, having also held positions in that field in the state of Kentucky.

 The BerkshireWorks Career Center is a quasi-public agency chartered by the Berkshire Regional Employment Board to provide job training, planning and assistance to county residents.
 The mayor of Pittsfield is the appointing authority by virtue of being the leading elected official of the county's largest municipality.